 I’ve reviewed a few merlots, though most have been in meritage blends or as part of what is officially a cabernet sauvignon.
 Of the wines that are 100% (or, at least, predominantly) merlot that I have reviewed, the verdicts ranged from D to B+.

 I’m not the biggest merlot fan on the planet, this is something I’ve said numerous times.
-However, I loathe no variety, and am always looking for the merlot to turn me back to the grape. ((I’m sure Chateau Petrus would do it, but I don’t happen to have $400 on me…)) I say “back” because the first red wine I drank with any regularity ((In my—ahem—“early” 20s)) was merlot.
+However, I loathe no variety, and am always looking for the merlot to turn me back to the grape.1 I say “back” because the first red wine I drank with any regularity2 was merlot.
 I drank a lot of it, though not with much discretion.

 But I digress.
 The fact of the matter is, I think I found that merlot.
-I think I found a wine made of 100% merlot grapes, from Napa, no less, ((The Oak Knoll District, a personal favorite, to be exact)) that has gotten me truly excited about merlot in general again.
+I think I found a wine made of 100% merlot grapes, from Napa, no less,3 that has gotten me truly excited about merlot in general again.

 This may end up meaning I’m disappointed a lot as I drink merlots that don’t stand up to this one, but c'est la vie.